Basics of Trademarks

 - What is the renewal process for a trademark registration?

 When a trademark in Canada is set to expire, it may be renewed by paying a renewal fee to CIPO.
-You will be sent a notice with a deadline shortly before the renewal date of your trademark.
+You or your trademark agent will be sent a notice with a deadline shortly before the renewal date of your trademark.